linkeddatacenter/kees/README.md

 ### Inferred  plan dependencies

-The kees:planSequence propery MUST refer a rdf:list that MUST be  considered as a shortcut to specify plan dependencies.
+The kees:planSequence propery MUST refer an rdf:list that MUST be considered as a shortcut to specify plan dependencies.

 For example: